cgruver/cgruver/_posts/2023-03-06-Back-To-Where-It-All-Started.md

 ---
-title: "Back To Where It All Started"
+title: "Back To Where It All Started - Let's Build an OpenShift Home Lab"
 date:   2023-03-06 00:00:00 -0400
 description: "Building an OpenShift Home Lab"
 tags: